vk-cs/docs-public/docs/en/_includes/_trino.md

    - `PostgreSQL` — connection to the PostgreSQL database.
    - `Greenplum` — connection to the Greenplum database.
    - `Clickhouse` — connection to the Clickhouse database.
-   - `Apache Iceberg with S3 VK Cloud` — connection to Cloud Storage in the same project.
+   - `Apache Iceberg with S3 VK Cloud` — connection to Object Storage in the same project.
    - `Apache Iceberg with external S3` — connection to external S3 object storage.
 1. Configure the connection parameters to the source: